UCTB: An Urban Computing Tool Box for Building Spatiotemporal Prediction Services: Visualization

 \section{Visualization}

-To help users better understand datasets and experimental results, we have designed two types of visualization interfaces.
-The first type is a site visualization interface for displaying the spatial locations of each site.
+To enhance users' better understanding of datasets and experimental results, we have designed two types of visualization interfaces.
+The first type is a spatial unit visualization interface that shows the spatial locations of each unit.
 We have integrated this function into \textit{NodeTrafficLoader} and \textit{GridTrafficLoader}.
-By calling their st\_map method, we could get the station visualization as shown in Figure~\ref{fig: station_vis}.
-Besides, UCTB also provide experimental result visualization interfaces that are used for displaying different model or different station experiment results.
-We implemented these interfaces using JavaScript and the demo UI pages are shown in Figure~\ref{fig: error_vis}.
-Currently, we are developing visualization tools 2.0, which mainly focuses on prediction error display and easy human-machine interface.
-More details are in our repository\footnote{https://github.com/uctb/visualization-tool-UCTB} and our preliminary demo is deployed at \url{http://39.107.116.221/}.
+By calling their \textit{st\_map} method, users could get the units visualization as shown in Figure~\ref{fig: station_vis}.
+Additionally, UCTB offers interactive interfaces for visualizing experimental results from various models and units.
+These interfaces were implemented using JavaScript, with the demo UI page displayed in Figure~\ref{fig: error_vis}.
+More details are in our repository\footnote{https://github.com/uctb/visualization-tool} and our preliminary demo is deployed at http://39.107.116.221/.